Monday, 23 June 2008

 I arrived to find my folks very tense and nervous about the surgery, and glad I was helping out by coming along and driving everyone.
 My dad's voice was unusually high and soft, and he stammered often when talking about the surgery.
 They both went to bed and I couldn't sleep so I took the sort of silent, contemplative walk I used to take when I lived there: down long, unlit dirt farm roads with trees overhanging on both sides.
 There were no stars due to clouds scumbled thickly across the sky, and the moon only a glow cutting through that here and there.
 There were some unbelievably loud frogs nearby.

+I startled a huge deer which was walking right toward me until it heard me from a couple of meters away, and thudded and splashed away.
+The trees were all bespeckled with fireflies.
+It was like walking through an entire forest glen of Christmas trees filled with moving sparks.
 There is a new radio tower visible from that neighborhood in the distance now, with an obnoxiously bright, slowly pulsing white light on top which looks like a bad UFO effect in an old movie.
 I could swear some of the fireflies were frantically signalling back at it.
 I hope it isn't coincidentally flashing the firefly equivalent for "I'm not wearing any panties" at the little buggers.
 Big disappointment all around if that's the case.

 At 4am, we piled into my folks' old car and I drove them to the hospital 1.5 hours away.
 It takes me 1.5 hours, anyway, and my mother was panicking and asking me to slow down because I was driving around bends over the speed limit.
 I had my father's support in driving 20km over the limit, but she was having a tough time with that.

 We got to the hospital and had to wait 40 minutes for them to be ready to let people in.
 Then we sat in a room for almost an hour before the doctor and anaesthesiologist, each in turn, came to have a word.
 My dad and mom didn't see the humour in the surgeon and anaesthesiologist (for a prostate removal) being named Dr's Siemans and Ho.
 It struck me as absurd and funny.
+Then my father was eventually gotten into a robe and slippers prior to surgery and came and sat with us some more, and was then whisked off to surgery.

+Mom and I went down and had breakfast once the cafeteria opened.
 Then Mom and I sat in the O.R.
 Waiting Room and I marked final exams.
 She was trying to read Blue Like Jazz by Don Miller, which I'd brought for her, but was, of course, having trouble relaxing and concentrating.
 I'd about finished all of my English class when the nurse came to say the surgery was underway and we'd hear something in maybe 2 hours.

 Mom was all for sitting there for 2 hours, but I was all for breaking our time up by going and sitting in a park across the street in the sun, under some trees.
 We did that, which was a good idea.
+We came back in, and I marked some more, finding it harder to concentrate because some idiots decided they needed to watch afternoon television in the waiting room with the volume up.

 I put on my iPod with King's X (I don't know why, it's just been a while since I listened to Gretchen Goes To Nebraska, and it's better for blocking out nattering shrill voices than Glen Hansard of The Frames and The Swell Season is) and marked at about half the speed I'd been going before.